PerziThomas/DA_Perzi_Ambrosch/DA.md

 Lorem Ipsum

-# User Interface & User Experience
+# User Interface and User Experience
 The frontend should be an easily usable web-interface for managing geofences.
 It should also have a slick and smart user interface that can be integrated into the existing _DriveBox_-application.

 ## Requirements
-To get an overview of all needed funcionality, a basic list of use-cases was written.
+To get an overview of all needed functionality, a basic list of use-cases was written.

 - user login
 - user registration? (or admin dashboard)